Habit Relapse Recovery: A 5-Step Bounce-Back Plan (2026)

 If you missed a 30-minute workout, do a 2-minute walk.
 If you skipped journaling, write one sentence.
 If you broke your no-junk-food habit, eat one healthy meal.

-This is about identity maintenance, not performance.
-You're sending yourself the message: "I am still the kind of person who does this thing."
+This is about identity maintenance.
+You're sending yourself the message: "I am still the kind of person who does this thing," regardless of how big today's effort is.
 The streak counter resets to 1.
 That's fine.
 Day 1 exists and it counts.

 Step 3: Find the Trigger